-- Be familiar and confident using the definitions and tools of number theory, and ability to solve challenging theoretical problems in number theory (Capability 1, 2 and 3)
+- Use and apply the definitions and tools of number theory, and ability to solve challenging theoretical problems in number theory (Capability 1, 2 and 3)

-- An ability to write clear and precise proofs and to communicate effectively in both written and oral form (Capability 4 and 5)
+- Be able to write clear and precise proofs and to communicate effectively in written form (Capability 4 and 5)

-- An ability to linear congruences, use the Chinese Remainder Theorem, compute with primitive roots and multiplicative functions, and prove existence of primitive roots modulo p (Capability 1)
+- Compute with linear congruences, use the Chinese Remainder Theorem, compute with primitive roots and multiplicative functions, and prove existence of primitive roots modulo p (Capability 1)

-- An ability to compute Legendre symbols and to prove the quadratic reciprocity law (Capability 1 and 4)
+- Understand and use Legendre symbols and prove the quadratic reciprocity law (Capability 1 and 3)

-- An ability to compute continued fractions and to solve Pell-type equations (Capability 1, 3 and 5)
+- Compute continued fractions and solve Pell-type equations (Capability 1 and 3)

 |Final Exam||60%||Individual Examination|